 The U.S. vaccine is given as follows:

-- Persons aged 18-64 years: 1 oral dose at least 10 days prior to possible exposure.
+- Travelers aged 18-64 years: 1 oral dose 10 days prior to possible exposure.

 - A booster dose is given every 6 months if at continued risk.

 - Travelers aged 2-5 years: 3 oral doses given 1 week apart and completed at least 3 weeks prior to possible exposure.